-So, here and now, I’m going to to break down what “drip” really means, where it came from, and how to use it without sounding like your dad trying to be “hip.”
-Let’s dive in.
+So, here and now, I’m going to to break down what “drip” really means, where it came from, and how to use it without sounding like your dad trying to be hip.
+Let’s do this.

 Drip Meaning: It’s All About That Swag